harshitk11/xmd/README.md

-# Repository for the codebase and the dataset of XMD.
+# Repository for the codebase of XMD
+XMD: An Expansive Hardware-Telemetry-Based Mobile Malware Detector for Endpoint Detection [Paper Link](https://ieeexplore.ieee.org/abstract/document/10262063)

 ## Dataset-collection framework.
 For this study, we developed an automated bare-metal sandbox for large-scale data-collection of hardware telemetry logs.
 The framework supports Android-OS Client, and has been designed specifically for a Google Pixel-3 device.
 The Host PC where the main [orchestrator](/baremetal_data_collection_framework/orchestrator.py) runs is a Linux-OS based PC.
 To prevent local-storage overhead, the sandbox is closely integrated with cloud (Dropbox).
 After every completion of data-collection for every application (totalling 8 iterations of runs with a duration of 90 seconds per iteration), the logs are pushed to Dropbox saving local storage space.
 Please see [readme](/baremetal_data_collection_framework/README.md) of the bare-metal data collection framework for more info.